koolreport/platesphp/README.md

-# platesphp
+# PlatesPHP for KoolReport

-Use platesphp as template engine
+This is package to add to KoolReport the capability of using PlatesPHP template engine to generate view content.